 Vasectomy is an outpatient procedure.
 This means you can go home the same day.
-It can be done in a doctor’s office, clinic, or hospital.
-Your doctor will talk with you about preparing for surgery.
+It can be done in a healthcare provider’s office, clinic, or hospital.
+Your provider will talk with you about how to get ready for surgery.
 He or she will also discuss the possible risks and complications with you.
-After the procedure, follow your doctor’s advice for recovery.
+After the procedure, follow your provider’s advice for recovery.

-Your doctor will talk with you about getting ready for surgery.
+Your healthcare provider will talk with you about getting ready for surgery.
 You may be asked to do the following:

 Don’t take aspirin, ibuprofen, or naproxen for 2 weeks before surgery.
-These medications can cause bleeding after the procedure.
-Also, tell your doctor if you take any medicines.
+These medicines can cause bleeding after the procedure.
+Also tell your provider if you take any medicines.
 This includes prescription and over-the-counter medicines, herbs, vitamins, and other supplements.

-Tell your doctor if you’ve had any prior scrotal surgery.
+Tell your provider if you’ve had any scrotal surgery in the past.

 Arrange for an adult family member or friend to give you a ride home after surgery.

 Shower and clean your scrotum the day of surgery.
-Your doctor may also ask you to shave your scrotum.
+Your provider may also ask you to shave your scrotum.

-Bring an athletic supporter (jockstrap) or pair of snug cotton briefs to the doctor’s office or hospital.
+Bring a jock strap (athletic supporter) or pair of snug cotton briefs to the provider’s office or hospital.

-The entire procedure usually lasts less than 30 minutes.
+The entire procedure often lasts less than 30 minutes.

 You’ll be asked to undress and lie on a table.

-You may be given medication to help you relax.
-To prevent pain during surgery, you’ll be given an injection of local anesthetic in your scrotum or lower groin.
+You may be given medicine to help you relax.
+To prevent pain during surgery, you’ll be given an injection of pain medicine in your scrotum or lower groin.

-Once the area is numb, one or two small incisions are made in the scrotum.
+Once the area is numb, the healthcare provider makes 1 or 2 small cuts (incisions) in the scrotum.
 This may be done with a scalpel or with a pointed clamp (no-scalpel method).

 The vas deferens are lifted through the incision.
 They are then cut.
-The provider seals off the ends of the vas are then sealed off using one of several methods.
+The provider seals off the ends of the vas deferens using one of several methods.

 If needed, the incision is closed with stitches.